Okay, so you have started learning how to play chess. But now you came to know about stalemate, right? So, what is a stalemate in chess?

-There are several different ways like draw by agreement, draw by insufficient mating material, draw by 50 move rule, draw by threefold repetition.
+There are several different ways like a draw by agreement, draw by insufficient mating material, draw by 50 move rule, draw by threefold repetition.
 Check out my detailed article about the difference between stalemate and draw.

 Also, stalemate is a different from a checkmate.

-In case of a checkmate, a player’s king is in check.
+In the case of a checkmate, a player’s king is in check.
 While in stalemate the player’s king is not in check.

 Moreover, when checkmate occurs one side wins and another side loses.
 But in stalemate, none of the sides wins or loses, since the game ends in a draw in case of a stalemate.